Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 The view from the mountain ridge towards Crumbaugh Lake reveals a lot of fire damage, yet also many beautiful wildflowers at this time of year.

-In a Nutshell: 2021 Dixie Fire
+At a Glance: 2021 Dixie Fire

-When visiting Lassen Volcanic National Park, it is unavoidable to encounter the devastation caused by the Dixie Fire.
+• When visiting Lassen Volcanic National Park, it is unavoidable to encounter the devastation caused by the Dixie Fire.

-Effect on Lassen Volcanic National Park
+Impact on Lassen Volcanic National Park

-• Read more about the impacts, including a short video, here.
+• Read more about the impacts of the Dixie Fire on Lassen Volcanic National Park, including a short video, here.

 It certainly left a bitter taste to see all these burned trees and to ponder how long it would take for the forest to recover in an environment that would only become harsher over time.
 For the moment, however, the ash-gray trees were sometimes forced into the background, like a constantly playing melancholic tune overshadowed by the loud and cheerful music from a ghetto blaster.
 Small streams of water flowed in some places on the hillsides, and the immense variety of flowers covering the lush meadows was simply awe-inspiring.